harlem renaissance

 (more)

 New York: Covici Friede, 1929. dj.
 Hardcover first edition - An eloquent book in which this African-American singer, one of the foremost spiritual / blues singers of his day, recounts his childhood in the 'sporting world' in Sulfur Springs, Montana (where his family was the only black family), his experiences as a Pullman porter, working as a driver for John Ringling, being in New York during the years now called the 'Harlem Renaissance' and traveling to Europe to sing.
-Written at the peak of his singing career, where he partnered with Rosalind Johnson (sister of James Weldon Johnson), this ends with his comments on "what a lucky bird I am to have been laid on the top of the Rocky Mountains" and long after the events in this book, he returned to Silver Springs for the remainder of his life.
+Written at the peak of his singing career, during which he partnered with Rosalind Johnson (sister of James Weldon Johnson), this ends with his comments on "what a lucky bird I am to have been laid on the top of the Rocky Mountains" and because of his childhood there, the "Race question" did not loom large in his life.
+Long after the events in this book, he returned to Sulfur Springs for the remainder of his life.
 Illustrated with a color frontispiece and 9 black and white plates by Covarrubias, an introduction by Muriel Draper, who talks about editing the original handwritten manuscript, and a foreword by Carl Van Vechten.
 An important book of the Harlem Renaissance era which is scarce in the first edition and rare in dust jacket.
 Glossary.
 235 pp.

 (less)